eashanhatti/peridot/REFERENCES.md

 # References and Inspiration

-This is a list of prior art that have influenced Konna's design and implementation in major ways.
+This is a list of prior art that have influenced Peridot's design and implementation in major ways.

 ### Two Level Type Theory and Staging